ShauryaRaizada007/cryptonite_taskphase_shaurya/pondering_paths.md

 ##Position thy self:
 By changing directory(cd /directoryname) to "etc" directory and then invoking the "challenge" directory with "run" program will give us the flag.
 command- cd /etc
          /challenge/run
 flag- pwn.college{IY4koKgjuk_H8NoCUWB9l8XV4eW.dZDN1QDLxEjN0czW}

 ##Position elsewhere:
 By first invoking "/challenge/run" provides with the location of the directory i.e., /proc/301.
-By changing directory to /proc/301 and then invoking /chall>command- cd /proc/301.
+By changing directory to /proc/301 and then invoking /challenge/run.
+command- cd /proc/301.
          /challenge/run
 flag- pwn.college{o0ZcdkANsmmGoE_1ljryfl0mHJn.ddDN1QDLxEjN0czW}